Net2Phone: net2phone AI

 net2phone AI was released in July 2023 as an add-on service designed to optimize agent and client interactions.
 Key functionalities include sentiment analysis, automatic call transcription, auto-generated follow-up emails, auto-generated call summaries, AI-generated coaching notes, call analytics, and CRM integrations. net2phone AI is available in multiple languages and integrates with communication or voice platforms that support API webhooks.
+The features and functionalities have now been built into the products.

 SIP Trunking

 net2phone offers SIP Trunking services, allowing businesses to merge voice and data into a unified communications platform without the need for equipment replacement.
 The SIP trunking solution includes features such as high-quality voice interactions, international calling, hybrid SIP and hosted support, increased security, codec support, and a stable, fully redundant network.